wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 Broken, use [Functional Post Game Ending](https://www.nexusmods.com/newvegas/mods/66726) or [FPGE Lite](https://www.nexusmods.com/newvegas/mods/73668) instead.

-### NV Interiors Project
+### TTW Interios / NV Interiors

 Causes save bloat due to the large amount of havok-enabled items that all have their individual positions stored on the save when you enter an interior.
-Use [NV Interiors Remastered](https://www.nexusmods.com/newvegas/mods/71228) instead.
+Use [NV Interiors Remastered](https://www.nexusmods.com/newvegas/mods/71228) instead, or run [Simple Cell Save Bloat Fixer](https://www.nexusmods.com/newvegas/mods/72872) on the original mod.

 ### Classic Fallout Weapons